openbsd/xenocara/lib/mesa/docs/ci/bare-metal.rst

 Since we're going the TFTP route, we also use NFS root.
-This avoids packing the rootfs and sending it to the board as a ramdisk, which means we can support larger rootfses (for piglit testing), at the cost of needing more storage on the runner.
+This avoids packing the rootfs and sending it to the board as a ramdisk, which means we can support larger rootfses (for Piglit testing), at the cost of needing more storage on the runner.

 Telling the board about where its TFTP and NFS should come from is